dutraneto/2018-frontend-trillo/readme.md

 # Trillo Vacations

-## Trillo is a front-end project based on PSD design
+## Trillo is a front-end project based on a PSD/SKETCH designed by Jonas Schmedtmann - Designer

+### This project is part of an advanced CSS course

 ### Front-end

 - HTML
 - JavaScript (jQuery)
 - CSS & SASS
 - Responsive Design
--   Flex box design
+- Flexbox design

 ---

 ### npm dev-dependencies

 - autoprefixer
 - concat
 - node-sass
 - npm-run-all
 - postcss-cli

 ---